Dynamical Boson Stars: Boson stars in astronomy

-Some of the strongest evidence for the existence of BHs is found at the center of most galaxies.
-The evidence suggests supermassive objects (of the order of millions of solar mass) occupying a small region (of order an astronomical unit)~\cite{2012AAS...21925201B}.
-While definitive evidence for a BH horizon from conventional electromagnetic telescopes is perhaps just on the ``horizon''~\cite{2011ApJ...735...57B}, there are those who argue the viability of supermassive boson stars at galactic centers~\cite{2000PhRvD..62j4012T}.
-There could potentially be differences in the (electromagnetic) spectrum between a black hole and a boson star, but there is considerable freedom in adjusting the boson star potential to tweak the expected spectrum~\cite{Guzman:2007zz}.
-However, there are stringent constraints on BH alternatives to Sgr~A* by the low luminosity in the near infrared~\cite{Broderick:2005xa}.
-In particular, the low luminosity implies a bound on the accretion rate assuming a hard surface radiating thermally, and therefore the observational evidence favors a black hole because it lacks such a surface.
+boson stars at galactic centers \citep{2000PhRvD..62j4012T}.
+There could potentially be differences in the (electromagnetic) spectrum between a black hole and a boson star, but there is considerable freedom in adjusting the boson star potential to tweak the expected spectrum \citep{Guzman:2007zz}.
+However, there are stringent constraints on BH alternatives to Sgr~A* by the low luminosity in the near infrared \citep{Broderick:2005xa}.
+In particular, the low luminosity implies a bound on the accretion rate assuming a hard surface radiating thermally and, therefore, the observational evidence favors a black hole because it lacks such a surface.
+In particular, although a BS lacks a surface, any material it accretes would accumulate and that material would have a surface that would radiate thermally.

+We discuss here three methods to test the nature of astrophysical black hole candidates: X-ray observations, gravitational wave observations, and very long baseline interferometry~(VLBI).

+The analysis of X-ray reflection spectroscopy with data provided by the current X-ray missions can only provide weak constraints on boson stars \citep{Cao:2016zbh}, Proca stars \citep{Shen:2016acv}, and hairy Kerr BHs \citep{Ni:2016rhz}.
+The quasi-periodic oscillations (QPOs) observed in the X-ray flux emitted by accreting compact objects also provide a powerful tool both to constrain deviations from Kerr and to search for exotic compact objects.
+Therefore, a future eXTP mission or LOFT-like mission could set very stringent constraints on black holes with bosonic hair and on (scalar or Proca) boson stars \citep{Franchini:2016yvq}.

+\CP{Exotic objects, such as boson stars and gravastars \citep{Mazur:2001fv},} \CP{can be massive and compact enough to be easily confused with black holes.
+Nevertheless, these objects differ from black holes in having nonzero tidal deformabilities, which can allow one to distinguish binaries containing such objects from binary black holes using GW observations.
+It was found that such constraints can be used to rule out some simple models of boson stars \citep{Johnson-Mcdaniel:2018cdu}.
+Gravitational waves produced by extreme-mass-ratio inspirals into the supermassive compact object at the center of a galaxy, could also clarify whether it is a black hole or a rotating boson star that lacks a horizon \citep{Zhang:2021ojz}.} \CPn{Also, a stellar-mass object inspiralling around a supermassive boson star generically excites resonant-modes \citep{2013PhRvD..88f4046M}, producing a characteristic imprint on the gravitational-wave emission which may discriminate between black holes and other horizonless compact objects.}

+VLBI, on the other hand, may be able to resolve Sgr~A*, our closest supermassive black hole, located at the center of our galaxy.

+The Event Horizon Telescope~(EHT) uses a large collection of telescopes to create an Earth-scale interferometer to resolve supermassive black holes.
+So far, they have produced images both for Sgr~A* \citep{EventHorizonTelescope:2022xnr} and for M87 \citep{EventHorizonTelescope:2019dse}, which is much further away but also much larger.

+These images allow the study of so-called \emph{BH shadows}, that is, the gravitational lensing and redshift effect due to the BH on the radiation from background sources~\cite{Gralla:2019xty}.